smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

     )
 ```

-The "__OPTIONS__" clause allows you to change the value of the parameters in the AutomlClassifier from their default values.
-The meaning of each parameter is as follows.
+The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlClassifier model.
+The definition of each parameter is as follows.

-- "target" : Set the column that is the target value for the classification prediction model in the data table.
+- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.
-- "impute_type" : Sets how empty values are handled in the data table.(DEFAULT : "simple")
+- "impute_type" : Determines how empty values are handled in the data table.(DEFAULT : "simple")
-> "simple" : For empty values, categorical variables are treated as the least value and continuous variables as the mean.
+> "simple" : For empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean.
-> "iterative" : For empty values, process by applying an algorithm that predicts through the remaining properties.
+> "iterative" : Applies an algorithm that predicts empty values with the remaining properties.
-- "features_to_drop" : Sets the columns that are not available for learning in the data table.
+- "features_to_drop" : Selects columns that are not needed for training.
-- "datetime_attribs" : Sets the column corresponding to the date in the data table.
+- "datetime_attribs" : Selects columns corresponding to the date.
-- "outlier_method" : Sets how outliers are handled in the data table.(DEFAULT : "iso")
+- "outlier_method" : Determines how outliers are handled in the table.(DEFAULT : "iso")
-> "pca" : Detect abnormal samples by reducing and restoring dimensions using Principal Component Analysis (PCA) for a given data table.
+> "pca" : Detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis (PCA).
-> "iso" : For a given data table, use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples.
-(It works efficiently on data sets with many variables.)
+> "iso" : Use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples.
+(Works efficiently on datasets with many variables.)
->  "knn" : A K-NN-based approach detects abnormal samples based on the distance between each data.
+>  "knn" : Use a K-NN-based approach to detect abnormal samples based on the distance between each data.
-- "time_left_for_this_task" : Indicates the time it takes to find a suitable classification prediction model.
+- "time_left_for_this_task" : Indicates the time the classifier will take to find a suitable classification prediction model.
 The larger the value, the more likely it is to find a suitable model (DEFAULT : 300)
-- "overwrite" :Sets the presence or absence of an overwriteable model with the same name if it exists.
-If true, the existing model will be replaced with the new model.
-(DEFAULT : False)
+- "overwrite" : Overwrite if a model with the same name exists.
+If True, the existing model is overwritten with the new model (DEFAULT : False)

-__BUILD MODEL Query Syntax example__
+__BUILD MODEL Query Statement example__

-You can find examples of using the algorithm query syntax in the [Creating a classification model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).
+Examples can be found in [Creating a classification model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).

 ```sql
 %%thanosql